skienzmatishun/rippreport/content/p/marine-corps-birthday-24/index.md

 ---
-title: "MARINE CORPS BIRTHDAY"
+title: MARINE CORPS BIRTHDAY
 date: 2024-11-10
-thumbnail: "img/marine-corps-birthday-24.jpg"
+thumbnail: img/marine-corps-birthday-24.jpg
 categories:
 - holiday
 authors:
 - admin
+alttags: "Black and white photo of six Marines in historical uniforms holding rifles, commemorating the Marine Corps birthday"
 ---
 Celebrating the Marine Corps birthday today!
 To all Marines, past and present, thank you for your dedication, sacrifice, and service to our nation.
 Semper Fi!